Optimizing your EV fleet with notifications and rules

 How can you get your drivers to remember to plug in their EV when they return to the lot?
 How do you make sure a driver isn’t leaving the depot with insufficient charge?
 While these may seem like tough questions, they have simple answers: by utilizing MyGeotab rules for electric vehicles.

 MyGeotab is an easy to learn, fleet management application that offers comprehensive solutions for collecting and managing data.
-For successful EV management, four new built-in electric vehicle (EV) rules have been added to the MyGeotab platform.
-These proactive notifications and alerts have been added to help manage EVs in the fleet, specifically related to charging activity.
-Read on to learn more about the new rules and how they can help your fleet.
+For successful EV management, four built-in electric vehicle (EV) rules are a part of the MyGeotab platform.
+These proactive notifications and alerts help manage EVs in the fleet, specifically related to charging activity.
+Read on to learn more about the rules and how they can help your fleet.

 EV Low Charge